sammuelyee/docs/cartodb-editor.md

 Use the Filters section of the editor to select certain ranges of data to display.
 When working with numerical data, the Filter allows you to see the distribution of your data and select what range to include.
 To get started, pick the column from which you want to source data.
 If you're working with string (or text) data, you can search text to include/exclude.
 When you have date (or numeric) data, include or exclude certain periods of time.
 If you need to get more creative, different filters (on the same or on different columns) may be combined to feature unique data combinations of your choice.

-CartoDB uses SQL to pull different data sets from your data table.
+CartoDB uses SQL to pull different data from your datasets.
 Click on the SQL section of the Editor (near the top of the pull-out tray) to see what SQL queries were applied.
 You can also edit and create your own.

 For a quick video primer, take a look at our [filter tutorial]({{ '/tutorials/filters.html' | prepend: site.baseurl }}).